-• Liquor Licensing: The application proposes operating hours that are consistent with the hours permitted under the LC Act or the City's Licensed Premises Policy.
+- Liquor Licensing: The proposed operating hours are consistent with the hours permitted under the LC Act.
 Applicants must obtain a liquor licence from the Racing Gaming and Liquor Division of the Department of Local Government, Sport and Cultural Industries.
 The operating hours contained in the City's Licensed Premises Policy do not restrict State Government's division of Racing Gaming and Liquor (RGL) in approving operating hours associated with liquor licences, including Extended Trading Permits issued under the LC Act.
-A condition of approval has been included in the officer recommendation restricting the Tavern hours of operation to between 6:00am and 12:00am Monday to Saturday in accordance with the LC Act, and 7:00am to 12:00am on Sunday in accordance with the opening and closing hours provided for in the Licensed Premises Policy and LC Act, respectively.
-This would account for Good Friday, Anzac Day and Christmas Day operating hours.
-The recommended condition also specifies permitted operating hours for New Years Eve as provided for in the LC Act.
-The operating hours proposed and the recommended condition would provide the operator with greater flexibility and ensure that the venue is operating within hours consistent with either the Licensed Premises Policy or the LC Act;

-- Licensed Venue Location: The proposed Tavern is located in a Regional Centre zone where the Licensed Premises Policy recommends concentration of licensed venues; and - Consistency with Other Venues: The 12:00am Sunday closing time is consistent with existing venues in the Leederville Town Centre, including the 'Leederville Hotel' and 'The Garden'.
+A condition of approval restricting hours of operation to between 6:00am and 12:00am Monday to Saturday and 7:00am to 12:00am as provided in the LC Act is included in the officer recommendation; - Licensed Venue Location: The proposed Tavern is located in a Regional Centre zone where the Licensed Premises Policy recommends concentration of licensed venues; and - Consistency with Other Venues: The 12:00am Sunday closing time is consistent with existing venues in the Leederville Town Centre, including the 'Leederville Hotel' and 'The Garden'.
 The 6:00am opening time is consistent with approvals given to venues such as 'Roberts on Oxford' and would allow morning or breakfast operations.